Shinji Ikari: Voice

-In the original Japanese, Shinji is voiced by Megumi Ogata in all his appearances in the original series, as well as the later films, spin-offs, video games, and the Rebuild of Evangelion film series.
-Ogata's agent initially refused her participation in Evangelion, and she agreed due to her status as a newcomer, but Anno directly insisted with her.
+Shinji is voiced by Megumi Ogata in the original Japanese version as well as in the films, spin-offs, video games, and the Rebuild of Evangelion film series.
+Ogata's agent initially refused her participation in Evangelion, and she agreed due to her status as a newcomer, but Anno directly insisted on her.
 She also described Shinji as one of the "most memorable" roles of her career.
 His characterization required considerable physical and psychological effort.
-In the eighteenth episode, for example, Shinji cries and gasps during a fight; Ogata felt like her "whole body [was] aching".
-"Every time a new script arrived, every time I turned a new page I was torn apart by a new pain", she said.
-Dubbing the film The End of Evangelion (1997), moreover, she tried to achieve "a higher synchronization rate with the general director than the TV series".
+For example, in the eighteenth episode, Shinji cries and gasps during a fight; Ogata felt like her "whole body [was] aching".
+She stated, "Every time a new script arrived, every time I turned a new page, I was torn apart by a new pain".
+While dubbing the film The End of Evangelion (1997), she tried to achieve "a higher synchronization rate with the general director than the TV series".

 The Rebuild of Evangelion dub also presented obstacles.
-On the last recording day for the film Evangelion: 2.0 You Can (Not) Advance (2009), Ogata was forced to scream; she collapsed on the studio floor, and Anno sat on the floor with her.
+On the last day of recording for the film Evangelion: 2.0 You Can (Not) Advance (2009), Ogata was forced to scream; she collapsed on the studio floor, and Anno sat with her.
 He praised her work and shook her hand, thanking her for "keeping the character's feelings unchanged" and for adding her thirteen years of experience "to the current Shinji".

 In the following film, Evangelion: 3.0 You Can (Not) Redo (2012), in which Shinji is treated coldly by the rest of the cast, Ogata stated that she felt like him and experienced emotional pain.
-The voice actress first saw the scene in which Kaworu Nagisa reveals to Shinji the conditions of planet Earth in her home, when it was not yet animated.
-The recordings took place in March 2012, and she associated the destroyed landscape of the film with images of the 2011 Tōhoku earthquake and tsunami imagining that the catastrophe was her fault.
-During the pre-score the drawings for Kaworu's death scene were not clear in the animatic, and the staff animated the keyframes during the recording touch-ups.
+She first saw the scene in which Kaworu Nagisa reveals to Shinji the conditions of planet Earth in her home when it was not yet animated.
+The recordings took place in March 2012, and she associated the destroyed landscape of the film with images of the 2011 Tōhoku earthquake and tsunami, imagining that the catastrophe was her fault.
+During the pre-score, the drawings for Kaworu's death scene were unclear in the animatic, and the staff animated the keyframes during the recording touch-ups.
 Ogata was shocked when she performed the scene and stated that her interpretation could reflect her emotional state, resulting "kind of traumatic".

 For the final installment, Evangelion: 3.0+1.0 Thrice Upon a Time (2021), Ogata was involved more heavily in the plot's development.
-Anno felt he could no longer understand Shinji and his current self was closer to Gendo, so he needed Ogata's input.
-He also felt that the only people who could understand Shinji's feelings were Ogata herself and his assistant, Ikki Todoroki.
-Ogata also recounted Anno had asked her what sort of ending she'd prefer "as Shinji".
-His adult self in the film is voiced by Ryūnosuke Kamiki, while Spike Spencer and Casey Mongillo voiced him in the ADV and Netflix English dub, respectively.
+Anno felt he could no longer understand Shinji since his current self was closer to Gendo, so he needed Ogata's input.
+He also thought that the only people who could recognize Shinji's feelings were Ogata herself and his assistant, Ikki Todoroki.
+Ogata also recounted that Anno had asked her what sort of ending she would prefer "as Shinji".
+His adult self in the film is voiced by Ryūnosuke Kamiki, while Spike Spencer and Casey Mongillo voiced him in the ADV and Netflix English dubs, respectively.